A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Introduction

-We classify the studied techniques in different families, and provide several explanatory tables and figures.
+In Section \ref{GenFrame}, we start describing the general framework.
+In Section \ref{GenScheme}, we classify the studied techniques in different families, and provide several explanatory tables and figures.
 More specifically, we divide the algorithms in the literature in three broad classes: 1) two-stage, 2) iterative refinement, and 3) exact.
 In Section \ref{SectionSpecificExample}, we also provide detailed descriptions of specific examples of algorithms.
 For instance, we provide a generic description of Metropolis-Hastings (MH) schemes on an iterative surrogate.
 The {\it moving target MH} algorithm is a specific example of this \cite{ying2020moving}.
 Then, we describe some specific implementation of the so-called {\it Delayed Acceptance MH} (DA-MH) methods \cite{banterle2019accelerating}.
-We also introduce {\it Noisy Deep Importance Sampling} (N-DIS) which is a noisy version of the Deep IS method in \cite{llorente2021deep}.
-The range of application of the methods described above is also discussed in Section \ref{sec_appEsc}.
-More specifically, we give a detailed description of two scenarios: the likelihood-free approach in Section \ref{sec_abc}, and the reinforcement learning (RL) setting in Section \ref{RLsect} \cite{tavakol2018markov,hoffman2008trans}.
+We also introduce {\it Noisy Deep Importance Sampling} (N-DIS) which is a noisy version of the Deep IS method in \cite{llorente2021deep}. { Section \ref{TradeoffSect} is devoted to some theoretical discussions regarding the choice of the parameters.} The range of application of those methods is firstly discussed in Section \ref{sec_appEsc}.
+Furthermore, more specifically, we give a detailed description of two scenarios: the likelihood-free approach in Section \ref{sec_abc}, and the reinforcement learning (RL) setting in Section \ref{RLsect} \cite{tavakol2018markov,hoffman2008trans}.
 We test the presented algorithms in different numerical experiments in Section \ref{numexperimentSect}.
 The application to a benchmark RL problem, the double cart-pole system \cite{heidrich2009neuroevolution}, is given in Section \ref{Double_cart_poleSect}.
-Finally, we conclude with brief discussion in Section \ref{sec_conc}.
+Finally, we conclude with a brief discussion in Section \ref{sec_conc}.